incepter/react-framework/README.md

   @Render // returns react elements / html
   @ProgressiveEnhancement // ship html, then js in a second round if needed
-  @GetMapping(path = "/:id/posts") // makes this reachable via /users/14/posts
+  @GetMapping({path: "/:id/posts", produces: "text/html"}) // makes this reachable via /users/14/posts
   // Without page root, this is a PageFragment; means can be CSRed or SSRed
   // or RSCed alone without any need to re-render the full page.
   // this may alter client state if needed as well ;)